JustUzair/tutorial-buildbear-datafeed-bridge/README.md

 ## Debugging & Verification in BuildBear

-- **Sourcify plugin**: Contracts are verified automatically using the configured `--verifier-url`.
+- **Sourcify plugin**: Contracts are verified automatically using the configured command in `Makefile`.
 You can browse verified source in the sandbox explorer.
 - **Sentio plugin**: Open your sandbox’s Sentio view to:

+  - Trace transactions and fund-flows
-  - Trace `lockAndQuote` and `release`
+  - Trace call flows across functions and across contracts
   - Inspect token transfers and event logs
   - Confirm nonce usage and balances

-> This is where BuildBear shines: **click into traces and logs** for a mainnet-like flow, no mocks, no guesswork.
+> This is where BuildBear shines: **click into traces and logs** and build in an environment that resembles mainnet closely, no mocks, no guess-work.

 ---